Underspecified Human Decision Experiments Considered Harmful: Defining a Decision Problem

 Our definition of a \textbf{decision problem} for controlled study starts by assuming a scenario in which there is some state of the world $\mstate$ which is uncertain at the time of the decision (\textbf{uncertain state}).
 The state is drawn from a \textbf{state space} $\statespace$ that describes the set of finite, mutually exclusive values that it can take.

 The \textbf{data-generating model} is a distribution over values of the uncertain state and \textit{signals} that provide information to the agent about the state.
-The data-generating model associates the state with the information that the agent is presented with (the \textbf{signal}) in order to inform their decision.
+The data-generating model associates the state with the information that the agent is presented with (the \textbf{signal}) in order to inform their decision; for example a model prediction or visualization of relevant data.
 Since the signal is correlated with the state, if the participant understands it in the context of the decision problem, they can improve their performance compared to a case where they do not have access to the signal.

-When we present a person (hereafter agent) with a decision problem, we give them a choice of response (\textbf{action}) $\action$ from some set of possible responses (\textbf{action space}) $\actionspace$.
-In decision tasks corresponding to prediction tasks, the action space is a probabilistic belief over the state space, i.e., $\actionspace = \distover{\statespace}$.
-The agent faced with a decision task must consider the probability of different states induced by the signal, and choose the best action under the \textbf{scoring rule}, a function that assigns a score representing the quality of the action for the realized state.
+More precisely, the data-generating model defines a joint distribution (or information structure) $\joint \in \distover{\signalspace \times \statespace}$ over signals $\signal \in \signalspace$ and states $\mstate \in \statespace$.
+This joint distribution assigns to each realization $(\signal,\mstate) \in \signalspace \times \statespace$ a probability, denoted $\joint(\signal,\mstate)$.